Professors: D. Podini (Chair), I.S. Lurie (Research), W.F. Rowe

 Examination of arson accelerants, textile fibers, plastics, and paints.
 Laboratory exercises include infrared spectrometry and pyrolysis–gas–liquid chromatography of polymeric materials, as well as classical chemical and physical methods of analysis.
 Laboratory fee.
 Prerequisites: FORS 6238 or permission of the instructor.

 FORS 6240.
 Forensic Drug Analysis.
 3 Credits.

 Examination of dosage forms of drugs.
 Laboratory exercises include color spot tests, crystal tests, infrared spectrometry and gas chromatography-mass spectrometry.
 Laboratory fee.

 FORS 6241.
 Forensic Molecular Biology I. 3 Credits.

 Techniques of molecular biology applied to the collection, examination, analysis, and interpretation of biological evidence.

 FORS 6242.
 Forensic Molecular Biology II.
 3 Credits.

 Advanced methods of forensic molecular biology.
 Laboratory examinations and classifications of dried blood and other biological materials through a variety of nuclear and mitochondrial markers.
 Laboratory fee.
-Prerequisite: FORS 6241 and permission of instructor.
+Prerequisites: FORS 6241 and permission of the instructor.